 Chinese at GMS

-2020-2021 is our third year of immersion at the middle school level.
+2022-2023 is our fifth year of immersion at the middle school level.
 Students will continue their language instruction with a native speaking teacher who will place a strong focus on reading and writing through language intensive blocks and Mandarin culture, history and media classes based on essential social studies standards.
 Students will expand their knowledge of Chinese culture and begin looking at careers that will allow them to use their language skills.
 Students will be able to continue studying Chinese throughout their middle and high school careers.

 Chinese at GHS

 2022-2023 is our second year of immersion at the high school level and is a dual-enrollment opportunity due to a partnership with Western Michigan University.

 Greenville Public Schools is proud to partner with Michigan State University's Chinese Teacher Certification Program (CTCP) to provide Mandarin teachers for three of our immersion classrooms this year.
 These teachers are working towards a master's degree in education and a Michigan teaching certificate and are supported by experienced MSU field instructors and GPS instructional coaches and mentors to provide high-quality teaching and learning in our immersion classrooms.